HP-AWI/CoordFixR/README.md

 - combinations of these (e.g. 9°_5'_23''/S)

 The application also accepts various decimal separators ('.' or ',').
-The comma as a decimal separator is widely used in continental Europe (Germany, France, Italy, Poland, etc.) and South America (e.g. Argentina, Chile, Brazil, etc.).
+The comma as a decimal separator is widely used in continental Europe (e.g. Germany, France, Italy, Poland, etc.) and South America (e.g. Argentina, Chile, Brazil, etc.).